 |Daily Phonics Time|

-Click the daily link below to take you to the video on YouTube.
+You will need to click the daily link below to take you to the video on YouTube.

 Remember to use your 'lead-ins' and 'hook outs' to start and finish each letter you write!
 Look at the photo of our letters below to remind yourself how each letter looks.